collarbone/styleguide/Readme.md

  - virtualenvwrapper https://virtualenvwrapper.readthedocs.org/en/latest/install.html

-once you have that you can install you need to make a virtualenv from the command line `mkvirtualenv styleguide` .
+once you have all that installed you need to make a virtualenv from the command line `mkvirtualenv styleguide` .
 You can do this from any directory.

 you should see "(styleguide)" in your terminal, mine looks like this: